-This guidance is intended to help positron emission tomography (PET) drug producers better understand FDA's thinking concerning compliance with the current good manufacturing practice (CGMP) regulations.
-The guidance addresses resources, procedures, and documentation for all PET drug production facilities, academic and commercial.
+This guidance is intended to help small businesses better understand and comply with the regulations issued by the Food and Drug Administration (FDA) concerning current good manufacturing practice (CGMP) for positron emission tomography (PET) drugs.
+The guidance addresses resources, procedures, and documentation for all PET drug production facilities.
 In some cases, the guidance provides practical examples of methods or procedures that PET drug production facilities can use to comply with the CGMP requirements.
+FDA has prepared this guidance in accordance with section 212 of the Small Business Regulatory Enforcement Fairness Act (Public Law 104-121).